feixue94/pram/README.md

 - Per frame reclocalization from scratch
 - Tracking previous frames for higher efficiency

+### One model one dataset

+- All 7 sub scenes in 7Scenes dataset share a model
+- All 12 subscenes in 12Scenes dataset share a model
+- All 5 subscenes in CambridgeLandmarks share a model

 ### Flexibility to multi-modality data

 - Any other signals (e.g. text, language, GPS, Magonemeter) can be used as tokens as input with SFD2 keypoints